MicrosoftDocs/Dynamics-365-Operations.pl-pl/hr/includes/banner.md

 > [!IMPORTANT]
-> Ten temat dotyczy rozwiązań Dynamics 365 for Talent, Dynamics 365 for Finance and Operations Enterprise Edition oraz Dynamics 365 for Retail.
+> <span data-ttu-id="bb6b5-101">Ten temat dotyczy rozwiązań Dynamics 365 for Talent, Dynamics 365 for Finance and Operations Enterprise Edition oraz Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="bb6b5-101">This topic applies to Dynamics 365 for Talent, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Retail.</span></span>